scionproto-contrib/jpan/README.md

 - `PathPolicy` is an interface with several example implementations for: first path returned by daemon (default), max bandwidth, min latency, min hops, ...
 - `ScionService`: Provides methods to request paths and get ISD/AS information.
   `ScionService` instances can be created with the `Scion` class.
-The first instance that is created will subsequently returned by `Scion.defaultService()`.
+The first instance that is created is subsequently returned by `Scion.defaultService()`.
 - `Scion`, `ScionUtil`, `ScionConstants`: Utility classes.
 - `ScionSocketOptions`: Options for the `ScionDatagramChannel`.